garameki/websocket-server-hub/README.md

 # websocket
-using Pithikos/python-websocket-server to send server's time to clients
+using Pithikos/python-websocket-server to comunicate between clients

+now coding...